 Yes, I think digital art is more manageable than traditional art in some ways because you can zoom in and out on your canvas without affecting the quality of the artwork.

 You will also have an overall view of all details in the format.

 You don’t need to buy paint and drawing materials and need your tablet and a stylus!
 As a result, digital art can be easier to work with.

-That being said, it can also be more difficult because you don’t have the same physical experience as when you are painting in real life.
+That being said, it can also be more difficult because you don’t have the same physical experience as when painting in real life.

 Often you are working on a tablet or screen that doesn’t mirror the actual size of the paper you want to print on in reality.

-As a result, you have to constantly adjust the way you are looking at your digital artwork.
+As a result, you have to constantly adjust the way you look at your digital artwork.

 Now that you’ve learned more about digital art canvas size and resolution, it is time to decide which one will work best for your project.